While writing a Python program you might have seen the error message ‘str’ object is not callable. What does it mean and how can you fix it?

 If a developer is at the beginning of their Python learning, they might not be aware of the existence of a specific built-in function.

-If the developer assigns a string to the name of a built-in function, this would cause the “str object not callable” error later in the program when they use that built-in function.
+If the developer assigns a string to the name of a built-in function, this would cause the “str object is not callable” error later in the program when they use that built-in function.

-Let me explain you this with some code…
+Let me explain this with some code…

 We will take as an example the filter() built-in function.
 This function applies a filter (represented by a function) to an iterable (e.g. a Python list).